souvikhaldar/souvikhaldar.info/content/programming/git_tips_and_tricks.md

     `git checkout -b <new-branch> origin/<source-branch>`

 * If a `feature`,`bug`,etc branch of yours is very behind than `develop` or `master` (whatever is the eventual target), then doing `merge` (by `git pull origin <master/develop>`) is less troublesome than `rebasing`.
 Although, under normal conditions `rebase` is better alternative to `merge` since it keeps the git history pristine.
+* Running a command with `-n` flag tells what will happen when you run the command.
+It is like a test run.
+* The untracked files can be removed using `git clean -f -d`